carpentries-incubator/hermes_metadata_lesson/episodes/data.md

 **Analogue Data:**
 Analogue data originates in physical, non-digital formats like handwritten documents, photographs, or physical artefacts.

-**Digitised Data:**
+**digitised Data:**
-Digitised data refers to analogue information that has been converted into digital formats through processes such as scanning, encoding, or transcription.
-This transition expands accessibility and usability of analogue resources, facilitating modern research methods.
-Grasping digitised data is critical for recognizing how traditional resources have been adapted to meet digital needs.
+digitised data refers to analogue information that has been converted into digital formats through processes such as scanning, encoding, or transcription.
+This transition expands the accessibility and usability of analogue resources, facilitating modern research methods.
+Understanding different aspects of digitised data is critical for recognizing how non-digital resources have been adapted to meet digital needs.

 **Born-Digital Data:**
-Born-digital data is inherently created in digital environments and exists only in these formats—databases, digital texts, or media files that have never been in physical, analogue form.
-This distinction highlights how digital-first practices shape contemporary research in the humanities, emphasizing real-time creation and accessibility through digital platforms.
+Born-digital data is inherently created in digital environments and exists only in these formats .
+It includes databases, digital texts, or media files that have never existed in physical, analogue form.
+This distinction highlights how digital-first practices shape contemporary research in the humanities, emphasizing the real-time creation and accessibility of data through digital platforms.

 ::: challenge
 ## Exercise

+**<span style="color:red">It is not clear what this exercise is trying to do.
+What is the problem?! </span>**

-Let’s explore some examples of these types of data!
+Let’s explore some examples of these different data types.

-Please use the collections of the [Metropolitan Museum of Modern Art](https://www.metmuseum.org/), where published data is freely accessible.
+Let's take a look at data from the [Metropolitan Museum of Modern Art](https://www.metmuseum.org/)'s collection.

 Oops!
 We have a challenge!
 Can you identify what kind of problem do we have here?